N288b 2020forms 2026

 2. Begin by entering the name of the applicant (Transferor/seller) along with their identification number and daytime phone number in the designated fields.

-3. Provide the mailing address where you want the withholding certificate sent, ensuring all lines are completed accurately.
+3. Provide the mailing address where you want the withholding certificate sent, ensuring all details are accurate for smooth processing.

 4. List all transferors/sellers and transferees/buyers.
 If there are multiple parties, attach additional sheets as necessary.